 For the longest time, the phenomenon called “chikan”, or groping, has been acceptable in most of Japan, especially in public transportation.
-Frequent victims of this extremely revolting practice include schoolgirls, who have unfortunately been objectified as stress-release outlets by overworked corporate employees.

 Now, the gut-wrenching cultural norm may see its long-sought end thanks to courageous girls and women who have started speaking out about their grim experiences.